ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 ### Synchronous Execution Model

-Céu is grounded on a precise definition of *logical time* (as opposed to *physical*) as a discrete sequence of input events: a sequence because only a single input event is handled at a logical time; discrete because reactions to events are guaranteed to execute in bounded
+Céu is grounded on a precise notion of *logical time* (as opposed to *physical*) as a discrete sequence of input events: a sequence because only a single input event is handled at a logical time; discrete because reactions to events are guaranteed to execute in bounded